An insurance fraud investigation is a fraud investigation that centres around fraudulent attempts to collect based on excessive or false claims.

 Car insurance fraud investigation.
 Some criminals stage accidents, in which they purposely collide with another car and then try to accuse the other driver of an accident in order to file claims.
 Some criminals attempt vehicle theft fraud, trying to get money for a car which was not, in fact, stolen.
 Insurance fraud investigators uncover these schemes.

 Home insurance fraud investigation.
 In this type of insurance investigation, investigators discover disaster fraud, which includes false claims of damage.
-Investigators will often try to find out if the claimant has upgraded their coverage before the caim was filed.
+Investigators will often try to find out if the claimant has upgraded their coverage before the claim was filed.
 They also investigate property fraud to find evidence against those who make false claims about property damage.

 Life insurance fraud investigation.
 Investigators work to uncover cases of people who claim life insurance while still alive or those who claim too much in life insurance.
 Investigators also verify the existence of an individual who has life insurance being collected on them.

 Workers compensation fraud investigation.
 Insurance investigators work to find evidence of workers who claim compensation when not as injured as they claim.
-Investigators will verify the severity of the injury and whether the injury occured while the person was working.
+Investigators will verify the severity of the injury and whether the injury occurred while the person was working.

 Insurance company investigation.
 Investigators also work to uncover evidence of bad business practices at insurance companies.
 If an insurance company takes your money but does not compensate you as promised, a professional investigator can help you make your case in court.